THE-OM-PAWAR/OSLAVA_/readme.md

 This project was built by:
 - Omprakash Pawar
 - Gourav Rajak
-- Satyapal Janghela
+- Khushi Pawar
-- Vikram Pratap Singh
-- Naman Sharma
+- Deepti Dubey

 ## Getting Started